 Culture is permanently placed in a marginalized position in the Croatian context.
-One indicator thereof is the state's share of funding culture, so the position of culture is best described by the fact that its current stake is at the level of 0.5% of the total state budget.
-Additionally, the allocation of resources available to the Ministry of Culture, about 20% of funds are spent for program needs, while 80% of funds are intended to cover cultural costs (staff salaries, maintenance of premises, overheads, etc.).
-A similar ratio is also visible at the level of the City of Zagreb, the city with the largest budget in the Republic of Croatia which has the largest allocations for culture, between 7 and 9% of the total annual budget.
-The largest number of cultural institutions is concentrated in Zagreb, out of which the city itself is the founder of 34 cultural institutions, while it is a co-founder with the Republic of Croatia of the Croatian National Theatre, Klovićevi Dvori Gallery and the Zagreb Film, as can be seen in the Strategy for Cultural and Creative Development of the City of Zagreb 2015-2020.
+The position of culture in Croatia is best described by the fact that its current stake of funding is at the level of 0.5% of the total state budget.
+Additionally, the allocation of resources available to the Ministry of Culture and Media, about 20% of funds are spent for programme needs, while 80% of funds are intended to cover cultural costs (staff salaries, maintenance of premises, overheads, etc.).

+The largest number of cultural institutions and actors are concentrated in the City of Zagreb.
+This is why residents, including young people, outside Zagreb are in a disadvantageous position in relation to the opportunity to participate in creative and cultural experience.